When I originally approached Calvin Anderson to analyze some hands I played at the €220 buy-in 888Live Local in Dublin, I had 14 of them.

 I’m not the best at any of those disciplines but I don’t do too bad when you combine them all.

 Hand #2 - Blinds 25/50

 A player opens to 350 and I call with pocket tens from the small blind.
 The flop is AQTcc.

 I check-call a 350 c-bet.
-The turn is the J and we both check.
-The river is the K. We check it down and split the pot.
+The turn is the

 Given villain’s likely range should I have raised for value on the flop?
 I played a hand similar to this during the World Series.
 I got it in on the flop and my opponent had the nuts.

 I don’t play a lot of tournaments so these instances are fresh in my mind.
 This definitely influenced my play and this happens a lot.

 I know this isn’t the right way to approach the game, but it happens so quickly.